The page has been translated by Gen AI.

 Ethernet0 4 IPv6 {}

-The PDC’s DNS client should be set with the backup DC as primary and the PDC server as secondary.
-The secondary DNS server address is set by choosing either the local DNS server loopback (127.0.0.1) address or the actual IP address of the PDC.
+The PDC’s DNS client must be configured with the backup DC as primary and the PDC server as secondary.
+The secondary DNS server address is set by selecting either the local DNS server’s loopback (127.0.0.1) address or the PDC’s actual IP address.

 Color mode